- L-Theanine: The Relaxing Compound Found in Tea

-L-theanine has recently gained the interest of thousands of people worldwide who are looking for a natural compound to help them stay relaxed and focused during times of stress.
+L-theanine has recently gained popular and scientific acclaim as a natural compound to promote relaxation and focus during times of stress.

-It is one of the few nootropic compounds backed both by science and thousands of anecdotal praise worldwide.
+It is one of the few nootropic compounds backed by solid research and glowing anecdotal praise.

-Better yet, l-theanine can be combined with coffee to help prevent any unwanted side effects, like jitters and anxiety.
+Better yet, L-theanine can be combined with coffee or other caffeine sources to help prevent any unwanted side effects, like jitters and anxiety (yes, really).

 But the benefits don’t stop there.

-Scientists are now also looking at the applications of L-theanine for helping rebalance mood disorders and even protect brain cells.
+Scientists are now investigating L-theanine for helping rebalance mood disorders and even protect brain cells.

-If you’re a tea drinker, I have good news.
+If you’re a tea drinker, here’s some good news.

-L-theanine, scientifically known as N-ethyl-L-glutamine, is a powerful amino acid that can be found in both green and black tea.
+L-theanine or theanine, scientifically known as N-ethyl-L-glutamine, is a powerful amino acid that occurs naturally in all Camellia sinensis teas (white, green, oolong, and black teas).

 Research shows that L-theanine can promote relaxation without causing any drowsiness, which makes it the perfect supplement for people who need to stay focused and stress-free during cognitively demanding attention tasks[*].

-L-theanine has three main effects on your brain that make it a powerful ally for getting things done and maintaining a healthy cerebral cortex.
+L-theanine has four main effects on your brain that make it a powerful ally for getting things done and maintaining a healthy cerebral cortex.

-GABA, or gamma-aminobutyric acid, is a brain chemical responsible for relieving anxiety symptoms, reducing depressive symptoms, decreasing inflammation and improving sleep.
+GABA, or gamma-aminobutyric acid, is a brain chemical responsible for keeping anxiety in check, decreasing inflammation and enabling sleep.